 360-degree videos record a view in every direction at the same time.
 They are shot using an omnidirectional camera or a collection of cameras.
-During playback on a flat display the user has control of the viewing angle; playback on mobile devices usually leverage their built-in gyroscopic controls.
+During playback on a flat display, the user has control of the viewing angle; playbacks on mobile devices usually use their built-in gyroscopic controls.

 Dynamic Media - Scene7 mode includes native support for the delivery of 360 video assets.
 By default, no additional configuration is necessary for viewing or playback.
 You deliver 360 Video using standard video extensions such as .mp4, .mkv, and .mov.
 The most common codec is H.264.

 This section describes working with the 360/VR Video viewer to render equirectangular video for an immersive viewing experience of a room, property, location, landscape, medical procedure, and so on.

 Spatial audio is not currently supported; if audio is mixed in stereo, the balance (L/R) does not change as the customer changes the camera viewing angle.